jaiswal-sonal/calculator./README.md

-This is my first javascript based project ,which is a Calculator....
+This is my first javascript based project ,which is a tic-tac-toe game.